Jason Cooney – Director

 Detailed information on our costs is available at our fees page.

-If you have lots of previous content for your business, then we will certainly review and and make use of it for your next bid or tender if we write it.
+If you have lots of previous content for your business, then we will certainly review and make use of it for your next bid or tender if we write it.
 We generally work off an hourly rate, which is $140 + GST per hour and this ends up being more cost-effective for you where you have lots of fresh and relevant content we can tailor.
 We also provide a fixed fee option.
 We will generally review your existing content to get an idea of quality and comprehensiveness and then provide you with a fixed free.
 That was, we can see how much work is involved in tailoring the content you already have.

 Yes.
 Our Director, Jason Cooney, started his tender and bid writing career writing tenders and bids for Moray & Agnew – a mid-tier insurance law firm.
 He has since gained experience across multiple Tier-1 and magic circle professional services organisations and personally leads our professional services practice healing lawyers, recruiters, accountants and other consultants bid for strategic contract opportunities.

-We would certainly like to think so and more often than not – yes.
-Unless of course, you have a highly professional and polished in-house bid writing capability.
-In that case, we can simply provide an additional resource and work closely with your in-house team to relieve pressure in periods of high demand.
 If you are writing your tender or bids in house without a dedicated resource or capability, we can generally increase your chances of success by adopting the strategies and best practice tender writing techniques we have developed here at The Tender Team and drawing on our experience writing bids and tenders and responding to RFPs and RFTs week in and week out.
 We will help you identify and communicate your value proposition as well as create compelling graphics and infographics to help you win.

 Yes certainly.
 Our team of bid and tender writers have experience using the government procurement portals of each state and territory across Australia.
 We understand how to log on, download and upload and submit tender documents for the procurement portals in NSW, Queensland, ACT, Vic, SA, NT, Tasmania and WA.
 We also know the other levels of government – federal and local – and will guide you through every step of the process.